 I grew up on a small island off the coast of British Columbia, where I had the pleasure of being the neighbourhood authority on all things visual: tree fort decor; lemonade stand signage; party invitations; school cheer posters—you get the idea.

-My insatiable desire for learning led me to Simon Fraser University where I studied many subjects and picked up a second language (se habla español).
-I eventually obtained a degree in Economics and Business Administration and then pursued my true passion—design.
+My love of learning led me to Simon Fraser University where I studied many subjects and picked up a second language (se habla español).
+I obtained a degree in Economics and Business Administration and then brought this business background to more creative pursuits.

-I entered the Capilano College IDEA program (Illustration/Design: Elements & Applications), and completed a three year diploma in 2006.
-I now reside in Lake Cowichan on Vancouver Island, where I run a small graphic design studio and dabble in fine art.
+I entered the Capilano College IDEA program (Illustration/Design: Elements & Applications), studying all aspects of graphic design for communication and marketing, and completed a three year diploma in 2006.
+I have worked boutique design shops, larger marketing agencies, as well as part of an in-house team for larger organizations.
+I now reside in Lake Cowichan on Vancouver Island, where I run a design studio and teach art and printmaking in my free time.